CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ### Stream Comparison in Single Iteration
 ![compact performance](visuals/compact_perf.png)

-Stream compaction results in a clear decrease in the time elapsed per depth-level in an iteration, especially as the depth increases.
+Stream compaction results in a clear decrease in the time elapsed per depth-level in an iteration for open scenes, especially as the depth increases.
 For the illustrated data, we begin with 600000 paths exactly, which takes about 60ms for depth-level 1.
 However, with stream compaction, we more than halve the runtime by the fourth depth-level and reach 14ms by depth 8.
 As such, especially for renders with large depth-limits, stream compacting has a major runtime improvement as we progress through each iteration.
-Note that these benefits only exist if rays terminate (otherwise, like the above case with the closed scene, we waste time by running the stream compact algorithm).
+Note that these benefits only exist if rays terminate.
+Otherwise, as shown in the performance plots with the closed scene, we waste time by running the stream compact algorithm.

 ### Material sorting
-Sorting the rays and path-segments by material so that those with the same material are contiguous in memory results in a significant performance decrease.
-The potential benefit from material sort was due to an expected reduction in divergence: The shading kernel's behavior for each ray depends on its material and the kernel branches on the properties of the material.
+Sorting the rays and path-segments by material so that those with the same material are contiguous in memory results in a significant performance decrease as shown in the above graphs.
+The potential benefit from material sort is due to an expected reduction in divergence: The shading kernel's behavior for each ray depends on its material and the kernel branches on the properties of the material.
 Therefore, by having rays and path segments of the same material grouped together, we increase the chances of a warp having a more homogenous makeup of material, resulting in a greater chance of executing the same intersect/shading routines and thus reducing divergence.

-However, in the Cornell box scenes that were tested the material sort resulted in a net decrease in performance, most likely because, as there is only a few materials in the scene, consecutive rays are more likely to be shading the same material and the decrease in divergence given by the sorting does not outweigh the time spent sorting the data by material.
-As a future performance inquiry, a scene with a very large number of materials could be benchmarked with and without material sort where the sorting might provide a net benefit.
+However, in the Cornell box scenes that were tested the material sort resulted in a net decrease in performance, most likely because, as there are only a few materials in the scene, consecutive rays are more likely to be shading the same material and the decrease from divergence given by the sorting does not outweigh the time spent sorting the data by material.
+As a future performance inquiry, a scene with a very large number of materials could be benchmarked with and without material sort to see whether the sorting might provide a net benefit.

 ### Caching first bounces
 The above charts effectively show the change in performance for different max ray depths when the first bounce is cached.
 That is, by observing the change in runtime of the subsequent kernel calls and comparing across an open versus a closed cornell box, we can analyze the performance benefit of the caching.

-There is a measurable improvement in performance in both the open and the closed box case (almost every iteration except the first one is faster than the corresponding iterations with other optimizations) but the improvement is quite small.
-We might expect there to be a more significant improvement with greater depth limits but in either case, the difference is small to the point that even if the rays bounce for a greater number of iterations (as in the closed box case), the benefits are small.
+There is a measurable improvement in performance in both the open and the closed box case consistently in every iteration,  except the first one where we do the caching.
+However, the improvement is not that large (altough we can expect there to be a more significant improvement with smaller depth limits).
-Furthermore, enabling this optimization prevents us from implementing various visual improvements like stochastic anti-aliasing and depth-of-field lens.
+Furthermore, enabling this optimization prevents us from implementing various visual improvements using random number generation like stochastic anti-aliasing and depth-of-field lens.

 ## Bloopers